vaido-world/7daystodie-dedicated-server/README.md

 linux.sh and linux-rewrite.bash, I think you need to switch to the `steam` user and only then execute the script.

+### Tools
+Kitty (putty fork) and Cyberduck might be useful, remember to use sftp instead of ftp on Cyberduck.

 ### Minimal setup
 Extract into the root home directory